umbertopuddu/dyi-google-translate/README.md

 | `sto cercando lavoro`         | I am looking for work job job job job searching job...        | I am looking for work job job job job searching...   |
 | `mi chiamo Umberto`           | I am called Umberttobertoberto ometta ometta ometta...        | I am called Umberto Umbertoto Umbertoto be...        |
 | `come sta Signor Rossi?`      | How is Mr Rossi?? what is Mr Rosss????? what is Mr...         | How is Mr Rossi?? what is Mr Rossite?                |

+> 🚨 Note: Output may include repetitions or struggle with proper punctuation — common in smaller Transformer models.
+That said, **semantic understanding is often surprisingly accurate.**

 ---